 For those looking to bring a piece of Hum home, you’re in luck.
 During your visit, you’ll have the chance to try local products and the various delicatessen.
 Truffle specialties, local wines, liqueurs, and schnapps from regional production are some of the highlights.
 You should definitely try the Biska, the famous mistletoe brandy of Hum.

 Getting to Hum can best be arranged by car.
-Its located about 200 km from Zagreb, 43 km from Rijeka, and 60 km from Trieste in Italy.
+It is located about 200 km from Zagreb, 43 km from Rijeka, and 60 km from Trieste in Italy.
 And if you really want to take your time and enjoy the smallest town in the world, surprisingly, you will find quite a few accommodations to choose from.

 17. Pula, a beautiful small Croatian town with Italian flare